 Everything is finally ready to run for more than 6000 hours without interruption.

-Water quality monitored by theARS
+Water quality under the control of theARS

 Water quality is everyone's business